 - Ski helmet (safety and warmth - most heat escapes from your head)

 - Neck warmer or gaiter

 - Keep your core warm, and the blood rushing to your feet will also benefit.
-Wear ski clothing that has high breathability (20k+) and a high waterproofing.
-Breathability wicks away internal moisture and waterproofing protect you against the outside elements (rain & snow).
+Wear ski clothing that has high breathability (20k+) and high waterproofing.
+Breathability wicks away internal moisture and waterproofing protects you against the outside elements (rain & snow).

 If you've tried the above methods but your feet are still cold, you go skiing in a very cold part of the world or you're a cold-blooded person, then it might be time to invest in a foot warmer.

-The Hotronic footwarmer 24 Universal on Amazon is not cheap but it is guaranteed to give you warm feet.
+The Hotronic Footwarmer S4 Universal on Amazon is not cheap but it is guaranteed to give you warm feet.

-The best thing about the foot warmer is the rechargeable aspect, you can plug it in your room each night and have a warm ski boot ready to go the next morning.
+The best thing about the foot warmer is the rechargeable aspect, you can plug it into your room each night and have a warm ski boot ready to go the next morning.